mrittika18/ExamplePSet/README.md

 Files for the project:
 - 'my data.csv' replication data
--'slidescript.Rmd' code for creating the slides -'index.html' with the output
+- 'slidescript.Rmd' code for creating the slides
+- 'index.html' with the output

 See the slides at URL.